-I was writing recently that November 5th is a remarkable day in US history, because one of the remarkable American politicians, Eugene Debbs, was born this daya_4x-horizontal and because on November 5, 2013, almost everybody in New York City decided the de Blasio-McCray are a happy family.
+I was writing recently that November 5th is a remarkable day in US history, because one of the remarkable American politicians, Eugene Debbs, was born this day and because on November 5, 2013, almost everybody in New York City decided the de Blasio-McCray are a happy family.

 Personally, November 5th is remarkable because I campaigned, devoting over 5 hours to nudge people to go and vote.
 I did it directly in person in the streets of New York, and by phone.
 I finally did it after decades of inaction.